plone/volto/docs/source/configuration/volto-slate/configuration-settings.md

 ## `slate.contextToolbarButtons`

 These components are rendered in the toolbar on demand, as configured by plugins for a given context or value.
-By default it takes the value of `toolbarButtonIcon`.
+By default, it takes the value of `toolbarButtonIcon`.

 ```js
 slate.contextToolbarButtons = [